How To Create And Organize Media Lists

 1. Go to Media Relations via the left-hand side navigation bar

-2. Select Search from the tiles
+2. Select Search

 4. Use the search bar to look for journalists by their name or topic they write about